PrivacyHawk Logo

 From Clicks to Cash: How Companies Monetize Your Digital Footprint

-Updated: October 1st, 2024
+Updated: October 28th, 2024

 In today's interconnected world, your digital footprint grows with every click, like, and share.
 Did you know that in 2023, the global data market was valued at over $200 billion?
 This statistic highlights the immense value of the data we generate every day.

-Your digital footprint, a trail of data left behind as you navigate the internet, is a goldmine for companies looking to turn your online behavior into profit.
+Your digital footprint, a trail of data left behind as you navigate the internet, is a goldmine for companies looking to turn your online behaviour into profit.
 In this post, we'll explore how companies collect your data and the methods they use to monetize it.

 What is a Digital Footprint?